ejv2/eutils/README.md

 ## How?

 Run ``make`` in the root of the project and all subdirectories will be built.
 The executables will remain in their directories.
+Automatic compilation of Go tools is not yet supported.
+To build a Go tool, see the below instructions.

-To build a single tool, run ``make`` in a single subdirectory.
+To build a single tool, run ``make`` or ``go build .`` in a single subdirectory.

-All tools are written in mostly-POSIX C99.
+Most tools are written in mostly-POSIX C99.
+Some are written in pure Go.
 It is likely that you require GNU Make to use the included Makefiles (GNU Make syntax/functions used in many places).
+To download golang, go to <golang.org>